RiemannFormer: A Framework for Attention in Curved Spaces: Introduction

 \section{Introduction}

-The transformer architecture, introduced in the seminal paper by Vaswani et al. \cite{Vaswani2017}, has revolutionized the field of natural language processing (NLP) and extended its impact to computer vision, audio processing, and other domains.
+\lettrine[lines=2]{T}he transformer architecture, introduced in the seminal paper by Vaswani et al. \cite{Vaswani2017}, has revolutionized the field of natural language processing (NLP) and extended its impact to computer vision, audio processing, and other domains.
 The iterative application of transformer blocks allows tokens to progressively capture higher-level semantic concepts, making the architecture highly effective for tasks requiring contextual understanding.